Slurp/sheepmusic/README.md

 [![Code Coverage](https://scrutinizer-ci.com/g/Slurp/sheepmusic/badges/coverage.png?b=develop)](https://scrutinizer-ci.com/g/Slurp/sheepmusic/?branch=develop)
 [![Build Status](https://scrutinizer-ci.com/g/Slurp/sheepmusic/badges/build.png?b=develop)](https://scrutinizer-ci.com/g/Slurp/sheepmusic/build-status/develop)

-# Frontend
- The frontend is now removed and this is used only for the backend.
- Because Vuejs is a nice frontend framework but but also wanted other users to use this backend but create there own frontend.
- You know something about taste and stuff.
+A music library written in Php.
+Mainly to collect al lot of meta data for your music in one place.
+Also to try out Vue.js look in my other repo the find the web application.

 # Why another webbased library player?
  - Because i can.
-(I think add a issue if you think i can't)
+I think.
+Add a issue if you think i can't
- - There wasn't a Symfony based one?
-(Let me know if there is one.)
+ - There wan't a Symfony based one?
+Let me know if there is one.
- - The challenge to create one that can handle a big ass collection.
-(90000 songs and lots of artists and albums)
+ - The challenge to create one that can handle a big collections.
- - Collect artwork from all kinds of places.
+ - Collect artwork and metadata from all kinds of places.
 Not just lastfm.

 Furthermore:
  - In the future there is going to be a app.
  - Use native flac files for html5 audio.

+# Frontend
+ The frontend is now removed and this is used only for the backend.
+ Because Vuejs is a nice frontend framework but but also wanted other users to use this backend but create there own frontend.
+ You know something about taste and stuff.

 # The Black Sheep thanks:
  - Koel for the idea.